 Please note that the types of groups meeting at each of our three locations differ.
 We can provide you with more detailed information when you call, including grief support referrals for people whose needs fall outside the range of our services.

-Our adult groups for English speakers meet at our three locations: West Los Angeles, Woodland Hills, and Mid-City/Koreatown.
+Our adult groups for English speakers meet in person at our West Los Angeles and Woodland Hills.
+We also offer a Limited Virtual Program for people who are unable to meet in person.
 Additionally, we offer groups in Spanish at our three locations and throughout the community for adults who have experienced the death of someone close.

 Yes, we offer groups in Spanish at our three locations and throughout the community for adults who have experienced the death of someone close.
 For more information, please click here to read in Spanish.

 OUR HOUSE grief support groups are run by volunteers and the focus of groups is providing support that is specific to grief.
 If other issues arise in group, conversations will be redirected to the topic of grief or the relationship they had with their person.
 Group participants support one another through the bonds of shared grief experiences.
 In a grief support group with OUR HOUSE, different activities, including specific discussion prompts, writing and other creative expressions will be used to help participants fully express their grief while reminiscing, sharing memories, and finding ways to maintain a connection with their person.

 Proveemos grupos de apoyo al duelo después de la muerte de alguien cercano.
 Cada grupo está formado por 4-6 miembros y se reúnen cada dos semanas durante 14 semanas.

 Nuestros grupos de apoyo al duelo en español se ofrecen dentro de los 3 años después de la muerte de alguien cercano.